-The five government agencies with statutory environmental responsibilities in the Mackenzie Basin (Environment Canterbury, Waitaki and Mackenzie District Councils, the Department of Conservation and Land Information New Zealand) have welcomed the Environmental Defence Society (EDS) report released yesterday – Te Manahuna – Mackenzie Basin and Landscape Protection.
+The five government agencies with statutory environmental responsibilities in the Mackenzie Basin (Environment Canterbury, Waitaki and Mackenzie District Councils, the Department of Conservation and Land Information New Zealand) today welcomed the Environmental Defence Society report release today – Te Manahuna – Mackenzie Basin and Landscape Protection.

 “The authors say our joined-up efforts show considerable will to put things right, and that a number of positive initiatives are underway.
 However, we acknowledge there is much more to do and the case study provides innovative ideas, some of which we’re already pursuing and others we need to consider further.”

 Land Information New Zealand (LINZ) and the Department of Conservation (DOC) commissioned EDS to investigate whether existing management tools could be used more effectively, or whether new tools were needed, to protect natural landscapes in the region.